solid-rockets/kioku/README.md

 kioku is a program I have been writing for personal use to study Japanese.

+Written in Python 3 - earlier versions of Python are not supported.

 Of course, the flashcard part can be used for any language, but the tooling was specifically designed for Japanese.